Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

 \subsubsection{Torque on spherical charged body}

-In this context, and in view of a comparison with the gravitational problem, it is interesting to consider (in Minkowski spacetime) the case of an uniform, spherical charged body, whose quadrupole moments of $j^{\alpha}$ reduce to the trace of $q_{\alpha\beta}$, and we expect the total quadrupole torque on the particle $\tau^{\alpha}$ to come essentially from $\tau_{{\rm ind}}^{\alpha}$.
+In this context, and in view of a comparison with the gravitational problem, it is interesting to consider the case of a uniform, spherical charged body, whose quadrupole moments of $j^{\alpha}$ reduce to the trace of $q_{\alpha\beta}$, so that we expect the total quadrupole torque on the particle $\tau^{\alpha}$ to come essentially from $\tau_{{\rm ind}}^{\alpha}$.